 CLAW Wildlife Corridor Advocacy

-On April 19th, 2016 CLAW delivered this sign-on letter to LA City Council.
-10 additional organizations representing more than 380,000 wildlife activists and habitat protectors have joined in our advocacy.
+On April 19th, 2016 CLAW delivered a letter to LA City Council.
+10 additional organizations representing more than 380,000 wildlife activists and habitat protectors joined in our advocacy.
 Read the full letter here.